 It can also be useful to spend some time with a practising dance movement psychotherapist before applying for a place on a course.
 To find one near you, search the ADMP UK Register of Dance Movement Psychotherapists.

-Some institutions offer taster, introductory or foundation courses, which provide an insight into the profession.
+Some training providers offer taster, introductory or foundation courses, which provide an insight into the profession.

 The main employers are organisations and services that provide support for individuals with specific mental and physical health conditions - often public services or voluntary agencies.
 Typical employers include: